How to include workers with disabilities in your DEI initiatives

 The world’s largest minority group, according to the World Bank—15% of the global population (or 1 billion people)— experiences some form of disability, whether visible or invisible.
-Establishing the foundation for and maintaining successful diversity, equity, and inclusion initiatives starts with including the world’s largest minority group.
-Businesses can increase their value by taking important steps to ensure members of this population are included in workplaces.
+Establishing the foundation for and maintaining successful diversity, equity, and inclusion initiatives starts with including this significant minority.
+And businesses can increase their value by taking important steps to ensure members of this population are included in workplaces.

 For my inclusive digital agency, I recently spoke with two of my consulting partners on their perspectives, based on their lived experiences, of why disability inclusion is important in workplaces.